jshor/datebook/README.md

 # angular-addtocalendar [![Build Status](https://travis-ci.org/jshor/angular-addtocalendar.png?branch=master)](https://travis-ci.org/jshor/angular-addtocalendar)

 An AngularJS directive for adding an event to calendar apps.
-It supports .ics files for iCalendar and Outlook using [ics.js](https://github.com/nwcell/ics.js) by Travis Krause and also supports Google Calendar, Yahoo!
+It supports .ics files for iCalendar and Outlook and also supports Google Calendar, Yahoo!
 Calendar and Microsoft Calendar.
+It makes use of [ics.js](https://github.com/nwcell/ics.js) by Travis Krause.

+Enjoy!

 ## Installation (via bower)

     bower install angular-addtocalendar

+## Demo

+For a demo, please [click here](http://jshor.github.io/angular-addtocalendar/).

 ## Example